Follow us on our social media channels & stay informed

 Projek Lintasan Kota Holdings Sdn Bhd

 Email : firstname.lastname@example.org

 We will continue to drive transparency, strict adherence to policies and ethical standards, as well as fulfill our commitment to good corporate governance.

 Eight companies from PROLINTAS Group of Companies (PROLINTAS) have successfully attained the internationally recognised ISO 37001:2016 certification for its Anti-Bribery Management System (ABMS) from SIRIM QAS.
-The certification was awarded after a rigorous and comprehensive assessment of the Group’s anti-bribery policies and procedures, and PROLINTAS met and exceed the standard’s requirements.
+The certification was awarded after a rigorous and comprehensive assessment of the Group’s anti-bribery policies and procedures, and PROLINTAS has met and exceeded the standard’s requirements.

-Among some of the initiatives prepared for the implementation of Section 17A (Corporate Liability) by PROLINTAS Integrity Department
+Among some of the initiatives prepared for the implementation of Section 17A (Corporate Liability) by PROLINTAS Integrity Department:

 PROLINTAS protects the privacy of all its employees, business partners and consumers.
 PROLINTAS handles personal data responsibly and in compliance with all applicable privacy laws.
 This Data Protection (“Policy”) sets out the basis upon which PROLINTAS Group of Companies (“we”, “us” or “our”) may collect, use, disclose or otherwise process personal data of employees and job applicants in accordance with the Personal Data Protection Act (“PDPA”).